SigurdJanson/seifseit/Instructions.md

 See also https://gooseyman.com/post/2020-05-26_password_protect_hugo_site/

-The .htpasswd stores the user name and the password (encrypted).
+The '.htpasswd' stores the user name and the password (encrypted).